 It is not unreasonable to assume that all unnatural acts of carnal copulation between man with man or man with woman, whereby a penetration is effected into any opening of the body other than that provided by nature for the reproduction of the species, are sufficiently contemplated and embraced within the term “infamous crime against nature.”6

 In short, sodomy used to mean any penetrative sex act that could not result in procreation.
-The original definition also prohibited sex with animals.
-This is still a crime under NRS 201.455 (bestiality), which was enacted only in 2017.
+(The original definition also prohibited sex with animals.
+This is still a crime under NRS 201.455 (bestiality), which was enacted only in 2017.7)

 Call a Nevada criminal defense attorney…

 In California?
-See our article on sodomy laws (PC 286).
+See our article on Penal Code 286 PC.

 - NRS 201.190.